495-Labs-Projects/DjangoNotes/DjangoApps.md

 #### Starting up the server

 Now we will be able to run our server with in our Django Project.
-This is as simple as running the following command:
+This is as simple as running the following command (default port is 8000, so the url is http://localhost:8000/):

 ```
 $ manage.py runserver